karthik198500/TripFareProcessor/README.md

   case.
 * What is the size of the incoming file - Assuming this can processed in memory to keep the solution simple.
 If the file becomes too large we process each line one at a time and have to store in a datastore.
+* There is no cases of bus hoping.
+For example customer A tapped on bus1 and then hopped to bus2, without tapping off bus1, then hopped back to Bus1 and tapped off.
+* Assume customer travelled from stopId 1,2,3,4,5 where 1 is the start and 5 is the end, if customer starts from 1 (TAP ON) and goes to 5 and travels back in the same bus and reaches 1 again (TAP OFF).
+In this scenario customer touches TAP ON and TAP OFF at the same location.
+As given in the input his fair is zero, though he travelled the whole trip.
+We assume these scenarios are handled appropriately and input is free of such kind of issues.
+It can be easily handled by forcing to TAP OFF at the end of journey or no fare concepts is changed to based on time too.

 # Scalability
 * This is a spring boot application, we can easily scale this application by running the same